Helmut-Saal/CC100-Node-Red/README.md

 # CC100-Node-Red
-Node-Red Library to controll EA's on CC100
+Node-Red library to controll EA's on CC100